azer89/HelloVulkan/README.md

 ### Hardware-Accelerated Path Tracing

 The path tracing process begins with building acceleration structures containing multiple geometries.
-After creating a raytracing pipeline, the ray simulation requires several shaders. __Ray generation shader__ is responsible to generate rays, and store the hit color into an accumulator image.
+After creating a raytracing pipeline, the ray simulation requires several shaders. __Ray generation shader__ is responsible to generate rays, and add the hit color into an accumulator image.
 The final rendering is obtained by averaging the accumulator image.
 The next one is __Closest hit shader__ that determines the color when a ray intersects an object and can also scatter the ray for further bounces.
 Optionally, __Any hit shader__ is used to discard a ray hit in order to render transparent materials such as foliage textures.

 <img width="850" alt="hardware_raytracing" src="https://github.com/azer89/HelloVulkan/assets/790432/dbceebb4-496b-40ce-9ac7-f71e1c5a0453">